Microfluidic Flow Sensing Technologies, A Review

 Fluigent non-invasive flow sensing technology

-Fluigent internally developed a unique flow sensing technology dedicated to pressure-based microfluidics.
-It is the first non-invasive and calibration-free flow sensing technology for microfluidic applications.
-The device is placed in the pneumatic path between the pressure controller and the fluidic reservoir.
-The liquid flow rate is derived from the gas flow rate in the pneumatic path thanks to calibrations and sensors, high-performance algorithms, and a zero-leakage system.
+Fluigent internally worked on a flow sensing technology dedicated to pressure-based microfluidics.
+It will be the first non-invasive and calibration-free flow sensing technology for microfluidic applications.
+The device will be placed in the pneumatic path between the pressure controller and the fluidic reservoir.
+The liquid flow rate will be derived from the gas flow rate in the pneumatic path thanks to calibrations and sensors, high-performance algorithms, and a zero-leakage system.

-As it’s not positioned in the fluidic line, the device is able to tackle all contamination and clogging issues as well as time-consuming liquid calibration and cleaning steps.
-It shows high accuracy, and is liquid independent.
-They are thus adapted to perform experiments with a sterile environment for the fluid or to produce droplets using several different liquids.
+As it’s not positioned in the fluidic line, the device will be able to tackle all contamination and clogging issues as well as time-consuming liquid calibration and cleaning steps.
+It shows high accuracy and is liquid independent.
+They will be thus adapted to perform experiments with a sterile environment for the fluid or to produce droplets using several different liquids.

-However, the response time is < 10 s, making it incompatible if one needs to generate complex flow patterns during a specific timeline.
+However, the response time will be < 10 s, making it incompatible if one needs to generate complex flow patterns during a specific timeline.
 In addition, gas flow calibration needs to be performed if one is not using air in the pneumatic path.

 Three other technologies have been selected for this review.
 They are less developed than the others for now and still need improvement to be effective.